 Edgar Allan Poe's story "The Murders in the Rue Morgue" marked the genesis of formal detective fiction.
 What influenced Poe?
 How did the field move from Poe's consulting detective to CSI: Miami?
-The course focuses on the evolution of the detective fiction genre from its pre- cursors through the current fascination with police procedurals.
+The course focuses on the evolution of the detective fiction genre from its pre-cursors through the current fascination with police procedurals.
 Topics include: the British tradition versus the American tradition; the amateur detective, the private investigator, and the police detective/force; the hardboiled detective story versus the cozy detective story; the courtroom drama, the locked room mystery, the inverted mystery; and the vocabulary and conventions of the genre.
 The texts sampled in the course will be looked at in their historical, social, and cultural contexts.
 A small selection of films and television episodes are likely to complement the readings.

-i icicquisi

-Prerequisite: EN 102

-EN 335

-EN 333 3 Modern A

-The Literature of Horror Movemen
+EN 333 3 The Literature of Horror